Medicaid Agencies → Delivery → Screening & Identification

 - Trained and supported clinic support staff such as laboratory personnel, medical assistants, and community health workers to identify potentially eligible participants

-The YMCA of the USA (Y-USA) DPP model test supported by the Centers for Medicare and Medicaid Innovation’s Health Care Innovation Awards (CMMI Y-DPP model test) reports the following identification strategies (note that these participants were Medicare beneficiaries):
+The YMCA of the USA implemented the National DPP lifestyle change program with Medicare beneficiaries, through support from the Centers for Medicare and Medicaid Innovation’s Health Care Innovation Awards, and reported using the following identification strategies:

 - Engaged health systems in mining medical records for candidates

-- Looked within the Y-USA membership for potential candidates
+- Looked within the YMCA membership for potential candidates